|

 Lafayette teased us along the way before we met the wooden ladder about

 three-quarters of the way up the mountain.
+Beyond the ladder was a short

 climb to the summit and those great views of Lafayette, Lincoln and